alligrader/legacy-gradebook-backend/roadmap.md

 I was able to log in to Github using OAuth.
 Now, I need to make sure I request the right permissions, and store the access token in the database.
 I also need create an unguessable state string, probabling using time.Now() and bcrypt.

 I need to implement the code to interface with the Github API.
 Luckily, there's [this](https://github.com/google/go-github).
 Note that it requires use of [the OAuth library](https://github.com/golang/oauth2).
-It doens't look awful, but testing it is going to be a huge chore.
+It doesn't look awful, but testing it is going to be a huge chore.

 Luckily, the end goal is only to programmatically create a set of repos with the right properties.
 In particular, I need to have a teacher submit a repo name and a course.
 Then, I get each of the student from the course, and create a new team within the org for each student in the course.
-Then, I create a new repo for each of the students, and add the student's team to the repo. i
+Then, I create a new repo for each of the students, and add the student's team to the repo.

 # Step Four: Git Hooks

 Next, I need to implement a micro service that listens for Git hooks and creates messages in the queue to test a new commit.
 I might want to use [this](https://github.com/phayes/hookserve), which is at least partially designed to work for Github.